A science based framework for managing stress.

 Think of your circadian rhythm as a large scheduling system.
 Everything you do to manage your health has to be properly scheduled to flow with your natural wake sleep cycle.
 It might sound like a daunting task but it’s not that hard to do.

 For instance, Salk Institute researchers recommend creating a 10 hour eating window that fits with your lifestyle.
 Limiting your food intake to a 10 hour period gives your body sufficient time to use the food you consumed.
 Doing that one thing has helped study participants shed pounds and maintain their Weightloss.
-Just note that you have to use the same eating window 7 days per week for it to work.
+To achieve those results, you have to use the same eating window 7 days per week for it to work.

 3/ Use simple rules to develop your survival kit